robinmonjo/website/content/resume.md

 High-level alpine skiing ⛷️ athlete, member of the Regional Ski Committee of Savoie and the Sport Club of Tignes, <a href="https://www.fis-ski.com/DB/general/athlete-biography.html?sectorcode=AL&competitorid=97904&type=statistics" target="_blank">see fis-ski.com profile</a>.

 Ski instructor, teaching alpine skiing to French and English-speaking clients

+---

+### Interests

+- **Sports:** Practicing skiing, running, cycling and hiking.
+Following: tennis, soccer, cycling and more.
+- **Theoretical Physics:** Hobbyist with a keen interest in general relativity and quantum physics.
+- **Computer Science:** Naturally passionate about the field 😋.